LoganConnor44/anki-templates/readme.md

         * `pinyin`
         * `zhuyin`

+# Contributing

+Please feel free to make any improvements to the project as your see fit by creating a Pull Request with a detailed description about the `issue` or `enhancement` that your PR will be adding to the project.
+Please also be sure to add a `how` section that gives a brief overview of how the `issue` or `enhancement` is being done.

+## Please Notice

+This project uses Typescript, which means that any code found in the `bundle` or `dist` directories are computer generated and will be trashed and recreated each time the Typescript files are transpiled.
+If you are new to Typescript please familarize yourself with [the basics](https://code.tutsplus.com/tutorials/typescript-for-beginners-getting-started--cms-29329).
+I'd hate for someone to spend a long time on great contribution but be unaware that the Javascript code is is computer generated.

 # Current Issues

 1. Code needs to be copy/pasted into each Card Type (Note).
 There is a plan to host the web component on a cloud platform that will enable users to pull it in via `<link>`.